Rescued hiker: 'I chose life'

 Video

-Rescued hiker: 'It came down to life and death and I had to chose'

-A hiker found alive more than two weeks after she went missing on Maui, Hawaii, has spoken from her hospital bed.
-Amanda Eller said she faced a choice between "life and death".
+Amanda Eller was found alive more than two weeks after she went missing on Maui, Hawaii.

 -